Shenyang J-8: J-8

 The programme suffered disruptions into the 1970s.
 Huang was killed in an air crash in May 1965 and replaced by Wang Nanshou.
 Design work was completed in September and a full-size mock-up completed and reviewed by December.
-The Shenyang Aircraft Factory was expected to complete a prototype by the end of 1966, but Gao Fangqi - its chief engineer - died and his successor, Liu Hongzhi, was dismissed in November 1966 during the Cultural Revolution.
+The Shenyang Aircraft Factory was expected to complete a prototype by the end of 1966, but Gao Fangqi – its chief engineer – died and his successor, Liu Hongzhi, was dismissed in November 1966 during the Cultural Revolution.
 Development was transferred to the "Joint J-8 Development Command" led by Wang Xin.
 The construction of two prototypes was slow due to being done "almost clandestinely"; the first, "001 Red" was built from August 1967 to June 1968.
 001 Red was damaged during high-speed taxiing tests on 19 December 1968, and made its first successful flight on 5 July 1969 piloted by Yin Yuhuan.
-Shortly afterward, the programme stalled due to the disbanding of Flight Test Command and Shenyang's Chief Design Office The Chief Design Office was only reformed in 1979 with Gu being promoted to chief designer.
+Shortly afterward, the programme stalled due to the disbanding of Flight Test Command and Shenyang's Chief Design Office.
+The Chief Design Office was only reformed in 1979 with Gu being promoted to chief designer.

 From 1969 to 1979, 001 Red and 002 Red logged a total of only 1025 flights and 663 flight hours.
 Flight and static testing revealed several problems, including severe buffeting at transonic and supersonic speeds, overheating of the rear fuselage at supersonic speeds, engine unreliability, and airframe weaknesses.
 All were eventually resolved, although it continued to suffer poor directional stability.
 The design was finalized on 31 December 1979.

 J-8A

 The J-8 was already recognized as obsolescent when it formally entered service on 2 March 1980.
 Development of the improved J-8 I (later the J-8A) began at Shenyang in February 1978.
 The J-8 I replaced the radar rangefinder with the SR-4 radar and the capability to fire the PL-4 air-to-air missile (AAM); both radar and missile were still in development when the aircraft's specifications were approved by State Certification Commission on 2 March 1980.
 Ultimately, the PL-4 failed and the PL-2B and PL-5 were used instead.
-The cockpit used a two-piece canopy - as on the J-7 II - and a newer ejection seat.
+The cockpit used a two-piece canopy – as on the J-7 II – and a newer ejection seat.
 Each Type 30-1 cannon was replaced with a Type 23-III (Gryazev-Shipunov GSh-23L).

-The first prototype was completed on in May 1980 and destroyed on 25 June during its first engine run when a burst hydraulic line caused a fire in the engine bay; the J-8's hydraulic system was subsequently reworked.
+The first prototype was completed on in May 1980 and destroyed on 25 June during its first engine run when a ruptured hydraulic line caused a fire in the engine bay; the J-8's hydraulic system was subsequently reworked.
 The second prototype first flew on 24 April 1981.
 Testing was completed in November 1984, and the aircraft was cleared for production on 27 June 1985.
 The J-8 I also fell short of contemporary requirements and only about 100 were built before production ended in 1987.

 Some were converted into the J-8 IE with the JL-7 radar from the J-7C and various avionics from the J-8 II.